MileHacker Logo

 Safety and Crime Prevention

 Valencia is generally safe.
-Petty crime like pickpocketing and bag snatching is the most common issue, especially in crowded tourist areas (Mercado Central, Ciutat Vella, public transport, Fallas festival).
+Small-time crime like theft from pockets and bag snatching is the most common issue, especially in crowded tourist areas (Mercado Central, Ciutat Vella, public transport, Fallas festival).

 Prevention Measures